zynksoftware/Zynk-Workflow/docs/_documentation/Sage-50-Payroll-Connector/Sage-50-Payroll-Employee-Payments-XML.md

 </Company>
 ```

-Sample import file for updating an existing Employee Payment otherwise inserting a new Employee Payment
+Sample import file for [[upserting|Sage-50-Payroll-XML#record-operations]] a Employee Payment
+_If the Payment isn't already associated with the Employee then one will be created, otherwise the existing Employee Payment will be updated_

 ```xml
 <?xml version="1.0"?>